haguirrear/resume/rendercv_output/Hector_Aguirre_CV.typ

 #one-col-entry(
-  content: [Software Engineer with 7 years of experience in software development and over 2 years of experience leading teams of developers across LATAM.
-I love new challenges and I am an inquisitive individual, always eager to learn new things with exceptional problem-solving skills.
-I have extensive experience with Golang, Python, Javascript, Typescript, IaC \(Terraform, CDK, SST\), cloud providers \(AWS, GCP\), different types of databases \(SQL, DynamoDB, ElasticSearch\), CI\/CD Pipelines, and test automation.]
+  content: [Software Engineer with 7+ years of experience designing and deploying cloud-based, distributed applications for global clients.
+Proven track record leading teams of developers across LATAM to deliver high-performing solutions using Golang, Python, IaC \(Terraform, CDK, SST\), and AWS.
+Enthusiastic about tackling new challenges, with exceptional problem-solving skills and a passion for continuous learning and innovation.]
 )